-During both the academic year and the

-summer session, full-time graduate students on either campus may take graduate courses on the other campus without additional tuition.
+During both the academic year and the summer session, full-time graduate students on either campus may take graduate courses on the other campus without additional tuition.

 Student Graduation Fees.
-Students on either campus pay a fee at the time of graduation.
-The fee for all students is \$55.
+All students on either campus pay a fee of \$55 at the time of graduation.

 University Fees.
 A student health fee of \$376 is charged for all full-time Reynolda campus students.
-A transcript fee of \$50 is charged to newly matriculating students on the Reynolda campus.
+A student activity fee of \$100 is charged to all students, excluding on-line programs, on the Reynolda campus.